-Katie Henry is our crush this month because she is an extraordinarily motivated woman, with amazing sewing skills and seriously coveted curls.
-You may already be familiar with her work because she sold her Madebyhank bags at our first Holiday Market and displayed her sewn illustrations on our walls.
-During the quarantine, she has put her talents to work by making upwards of 500 masks- and she is still going!
-Katie is always the most hospitable and fun, a skill that has served her well working at some Philly's busiest bars and well respected restaurants.
+Our crush this month is Katie Henry, because she is an extraordinarily motivated woman, with amazing sewing skills and seriously coveted curls.
+You may already be familiar with her work as she sold her Madebyhank bags at our first Holiday Market.
+Her sewn illustrations were also featured on our walls.
+In March during the quarantine, she has put her talents to work by making upwards of 500 masks- and she is still going!
+Katie is always the most hospitable and fun, a skill that has served her well working at some Philly's busiest bars and well-respected restaurants.
 How can we not love a woman that in addition to all of this, always comes bearing a pretzel tray to any H-B event?
-We were so glad to connect with Katie and share a little of what she has been up to, her reflections on life and business experiences.
+We were so glad to connect with Katie to listen to some of what she has been up to, and have her share reflections on life and business experiences.
 If you are interested in a mask made by Katie, you can email her firstname.lastname@example.org.
 We miss you all and hope you are well.

 When was Madebyhank born?